lbormann/darts-wled/README.md

 *`-B / --busted_effects`*

 Controls your wled(s) when a bust occurs.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.
 For examples see below!

+*`-PJ / --player_joined_effects`*

+Controls your wled(s) when a player-join occurs.
+Define one effect/preset/playlist or a list.
+If you define a list, the program will randomly choose at runtime.
+For examples see below!

+*`-PL / --player_left_effects`*

+Controls your wled(s) when a player-left occurs.
+Define one effect/preset/playlist or a list.
+If you define a list, the program will randomly choose at runtime.
+For examples see below!

 *`-S{0-180} / --score_{0-180}_effects`*